jeffreytano/jeffreytano.github.io/_pages/JapanTrip.md

 ### HKExpress free ticket notes

-- prepare personal infomation
+- Prepare personal infomation
   - Name (C & E)
   - Tel. no.
   - email address
   - credit card number
   - HKID
   - passport number (just in case)
-- plan your flight by checking the flight with vacancy
+- Plan your flight by checking the flight with vacancy
-- set up priority of which option for fast decision
+- Set up priority of which option for fast decision
 - **Queuing system will be applied, so queue as early as possible**

 ### Go Japan in non-populated season may result in cheaper ticket, hotel fee and higher accessability, just cost you a few more annual leave quota.